 Emotional wellbeing is crucial to having an enjoyable and successful time at university.

-If you are feeling depressed, anxious or stressed but are still managing, more or less to function, attend classes, complete course work and socialise, then you may find it helpful to do some work on yourself, to make sense of what you are feeling and learn new ways of coping.
-There are a huge range of resources availbale to help you do this on our Self help and common problems pages - see menu on the left.
+If you are struggling or feeling down or stressed but are still managing more or less to function, attend classes, complete course work and socialise, then you may find it helpful to do some work on yourself, to make sense of what you are feeling and learn new ways of coping.
+There are a huge range of resources available to help you do this on our 'Self help for common problems' pages - see menu on the left.

-If your personal, emotional difficulties are having a serious impact on your functioning it's important that your GP knows this as they are legally responsible for your well-being.
+If your personal, emotional difficulties are having this kind of impact, it's important that your GP knows this as they are legally responsible for your well-being.
 If you are having problems sleeping or eating, or if you are unable to study, or socialise, a GP can support you to access NHS mental health services and can prescribe medication to help you get back on track.
-If you have not been attending lectures/seminars; missed coursework deadlines or feel unfit to sit exams your GP can provide documentary evidence to support extenuating circumstances, so it's important they know if you are struggling before things become too serious.
+If you have not been attending lectures/seminars, missed coursework deadlines or feel unfit to sit exams your GP can provide documentary evidence to support extenuating circumstances, so it's important they know if you are struggling before things become too serious.

-During a 50 minute appointment we will try to get as full a picture as possible of your current situation and to provide you with guidance and information to help you get back on track.
-For many students this will be enough but if it seems useful to have a further appointment(s) this can also be arranged.
+Book an appointment with a counsellor.
+During a 50 minute appointment we will try to get as full a picture as possible of your current situation and offer you some guidance to help you get back on track.
+For many students this will be enough but if it seems useful to have further appointments, we will arrange these.
 For further details of how to see a counsellor and the kinds of face to face support you may be offered please see here.